jdblischak/tiledb-nightlies-prototype/README.md

 * Create a token for anaconda.org
   * Login to your account at anaconda.org
   * Settings -> Access
+  * Choose scope "Allow all API operations".
+I couldn't find any documentation that linked the scopes to allowable actions.
+I tried "Allow all operations on Conda repositories", but that failed due to insufficient permissions.

 * Add the anaconda.org token as a pipeline variable on Azure.
 From the pipeline
   page: Edit -> Variables -> New variable -> Name it `BINSTAR_TOKEN` ->